 Paul Conway: "I joined the EIL Family after a Homestay in Communist Poland in 1986.
 Afterwards, I was asked to represent EIL on the National Youth Council.
 When the EIL Board was established in the late 1980s, I was elected and have served continuously since then, including holding the position of Chairperson on several occasions.
 In 2009 on the recommendation of the Board I became a member of the EIL Trust and have just become Chairperson of this group.
 I am married to Brenda and we have 3 teenage children.
 I work in the Operations Department of a European Logistics Company.
 Also I am an active member of the Red Cross where I use my skills and qualifications to train and support others".

-Gary Cooke - Treasurer: “I am from Kilkenny, currently living in London completing an engineering graduate programme with Eversholt Rail.
+Gary Cooke - Company Secretary and Treasurer: “I am from Kilkenny, currently living in London completing an engineering graduate programme with Eversholt Rail.
 I completed my Masters in Mechanical Engineering with Business in UCD.
 I first got involved with EIL in 2010 when I received one of the travel scholarships to Vermont for the Governor's Institute for Current Issues and Youth Activism.
 I have been on the Board since the start of 2014 and I am currently a member of the Audit Committee.
 In 2013, I studied abroad in San Diego for the year where I was fortunate enough to work for the Residential Life staff as the Programs and Marketing Intern for the International House UCSD.
 In summer 2014 I participated in the Washington Ireland Program which is a service and leadership programme where participants intern, complete service and live with host families in the DC area.
 In London I am currently volunteering with the Railway Division of the Institute of Mechanical Engineering and organising a young members' conference and a speaker competition.
 I have represented EIL at a number of events and trainings organised by the European Federation for Intercultural Learning (EFIL) and AFS”.

 Ryan Ó Giobúin: "I’m from Connemara, and I’m currently a fourth year Sociology and Social Policy student in Trinity College.
 I first got involved with EIL in 2010 when I was awarded a Travel Award to the Governor’s Institutes on Current Issues and Youth Activism in Vermont.
 Following that wonderful experience, I volunteered the following summer on an EIL programme in Germany, and joined the EIL Development Education committee on my return to Ireland.
 Having just come back from a fantastic year studying at Universiteit Utrecht, I am looking forward to further engaging with the mission of EIL and would love to partake in the work being done by the Board of EIL".